Are you hoping to delve into the world of sports betting but confused where to begin?

 The formula for negative moneyline odds is stake/(odds/100) = profit, so for the above example our formula is £100/(-200/100) = 50.
 This is our profit, so to work out our total return we would add on the stake of £100 to get £150.

 Within sports betting there are many terms that can be confusing if you don’t know what they mean.
 Here is a rundown of some of the phrases or terms that you may encounter.
+You can read more in our A-Z glossary of sports betting terms.

-Accumulator (Acca) – Also known as an ‘acca’, an accumulator is a bet that links together two or more smaller bets.
+Accumulator (Acca) - Also known as an ‘acca’, an accumulator is a bet that links together two or more smaller bets.
 Accumulators are dependent on all of the bets winning however, they can quickly roll up smaller wins into one larger win.
-An example is the following:

 Arbitrage Betting - A type of betting activity where a player places bets on all possible outcomes of an event at different bookmakers to ensure a win.
 These types of bets can also be referred to as “sure bets”, “miracle bets”, “arbs” or “sure wins”.